pasvit/pokedex/README.md

 - No external libraries
 - MVVM Pattern + State
-- Loading of the pokemon list with automatic pagination on scrolling -App work even offline
+- Loading of the pokemon list with automatic pagination on scrolling
+- App work even offline
--Unit Test
+- Unit Test

 ## Implementation